rune/rune/open-source-grant/README.md

 ### Applying

 #### Why the focus on multiplayer web games?
 We believe there's lots of awesome multiplayer games just waiting to be made by talented web devs.
-So we made this grants program to help support them make games using JS.
+So we made this grants initiative to help support them make games using JS.
 If you're a traditional game dev looking for a grant, you can take a look at e.g. Epic Megagrant or Unity for Humanity.

 #### Are there any existing open-source web multiplayer games?
 Yes, [here's a list of such games](./games.md) made using JS, incl. many games made by the Rune team themselves.
 If you've made a game like this, then definitely add it to the list!